vish2398/python/electric_bill_auto_payment/README.md

 You should also make sure you have Chromium in your PATH variable.
 It can be downloaded here: https://sites.google.com/a/chromium.org/chromedriver/getting-started

 I added ~/bin/chromedriver to my path

+Finally, you need an external config file (I put mine in /usr/local/etc/python_config.txt) to store the key/value pairs used by the program via Config Parser.
+The format of the file should be as follows:
+[Electric_Bill]
+username=someusername
+password=somepassword
+routing=somerouting
+account=someaccount
+bankName=someBankNameSpacesAllowed
+accountName=FullNameOfAccountHolder
+firstName=firstNameOfAccountHolder
+lastName=lastNameOfAccountHolder
+phone=(123)456-8888
+email=someEmailAddress
 ```
 ex. pip3 install selenium, pip3 install configparser
 ```